Content on this page was generated by AI and has not been manually reviewed.

 Does Pia vpn edge extension unblock streaming services?

 Often yes, for many streaming platforms.
 However, it can depend on server location, service restrictions, and current anti-VPN measures, so you may need to experiment with different servers.
-Does microsoft edge have a vpn and how Edge Secure Network stacks up against traditional VPNs

 Does Pia vpn edge extension log my activity?

 Pia’s privacy policy outlines what is logged, typically focusing on service operation data rather than user activity content.
 Always review the latest policy for specifics.
+Microsoft edge proxy guide: how to configure a proxy in Microsoft Edge, compare proxies and VPNs, and boost privacy 2026

 Can I use Pia vpn edge extension for torrenting?